Priorities - Department of Moral Theology

 Dean Fr.
 Dariusz Kowalczyk, SJ

-- The Licentiate in Sacred Theology program for the academic year 2016-2017 takes into account, in particular, the issues of marriage and the family.
+- The Licentiate in Sacred Theology program takes into account, in particular, the issues of marriage and the family.
 Furthermore, our department offers a Diploma in Practical Theology with specialization in Family Ministry; licentiate students may follow the seminars of this Diploma.

-- The Department also recognizes and integrates the courses of those who follow the Diploma in Safeguarding of Minors offered by the University's Institute of Psychology.
+- The Department also recognizes and integrates the course credits of those students who follow the Diploma in Safeguarding of Minors offered by the University's Institute of Psychology and the Joint Diploma in Integral Ecology.

 The Magisterium of Pope Francis